redappleabc/klubby-aws-infrastructure/README.md

 ## Infrastructure Components
 The following section goes through the major components of the AWS infrastructure.

+### Back-End CICD
+TODO need to add this section
 ### Front-End CICD

+The FE-CICD infrasturcture is responsible for the deployment of the front-end of the Klubby Application on all device types.
+The following environments are currently supported:
+- webapp dev
+- webapp prod
+- iOS dev
+- iOS prod
+- Android dev
+- Android prod

 A high level overview for the architecture of the Front-End CICD can be seen in the following diagram.